senzing-garage/knowledge-base/HOWTO/grpc-quickstart.md

     ```

+    For Windows, the eight JSON-lines can be copied and pasted into a file using an editor like NotePad.

 1. To create an empty Senzing database,
    stop any prior Senzing gRPC service
    and start a new Senzing gRPC service using Docker.